 The city suffered greatly from natural disasters (earthquakes) that destroyed the city in the famous “Caída da Praia”.
 In the 20th century, a new seaport and a military airport were built, boosting Terceira’s economy.

-What To Do In Praia da Vitória?
+What to Do in Praia da Vitória

 - Mother Church;